mikederycke/lego-collection-app-tutorial/README.md

 This is the solution to an exercise given in the course Frontend, a module in the Multimedia and Creative Technologies bachelor at Erasmushogeschool Brussels.
-For a coding along video series, visit this youtube channel: https://www.youtube.com/mikederycke The playlist for this exercise can be found here: https://www.youtube.com/playlist?list=PLGsnrfn8XzXiXVTD05qof8L-Hp5We3G5E
+For a coding along video series, visit this [youtube channel](https://www.youtube.com/mikederycke) The playlist for this exercise can be found [here](https://www.youtube.com/playlist?list=PLGsnrfn8XzXiXVTD05qof8L-Hp5We3G5E)

 Want more coding alongs and tutorials?
 Mail at mike.derycke@ehb.be